GSEU Professional Development Awards Program

 - Tuition for course work at the SUNY rate for the course level, provided the course work is not part of the applicant’s degree program.

 - Registration fees for conference, workshop or seminar attendance.

 - Travel and related expenses (transportation, lodging, meals, etc., subject to New York State Comptroller’s Rules and Regulations regarding travel).

-- Salaries, stipends, or income to compensate the applicant or any other person.
+- Salaries, stipends or income to compensate the applicant or another person.

-- Expenses related to a course, internship or a project or activity that are part of an applicant's degree program.
+- Expenses related to a course, internship or a project or activity that are part of an employee’s degree program.

-- Be employed for the duration of the project or activity.
+- Be employed full-time or part-time as a teaching assistant or graduate assistant for the duration of the project or activity.

 The Application must include the following: